michal-mrozek/coaching-web-project4/README.md

 # Coaching Service Application

 This is a Django-based web application designed to facilitate the management of a coaching service.
-It includes features for managing coaches, students, schedules, and sessions.
+It includes features for managing coaches, clients and chat directly with the coach.
 The application aims to provide an efficient and user-friendly platform for both coaches and students.

+## Coaching Website User Story

+**Title:** Coaching Website User Story

+**As a** user interested in personal development and growth, **I want to** access a coaching website with chat functionality, **So that I can** receive real-time support and guidance from experienced coaches.

+### Acceptance Criteria:

+1. **As a** user, I can easily navigate to the coaching website's homepage.
+2. Upon arrival, I am greeted with a clear call-to-action to begin a chat session with a coach.
+3. I can initiate a chat session with them directly from my profile.
+4. The chat interface should be user-friendly, allowing me to send messages, receive responses promptly.

+5. If the coach is unavailable, I should have the option to send an email.
+6. The website should ensure privacy and confidentiality of all conversations between users and coaches.
+7. The website should be accessible on both desktop and mobile devices for users' convenience.
+8. Integration with a secure payment system for paid coaching subscription.

 ## Table of Contents